holo-q/errloom/.kilocode/rules/base.md

 # Coding Standard

 - Never use kwargs for anything but delegation.
-- Never use hasattr unless explicitly recommended by the user.
+- Never use hasattr or getattr unless explicitly recommended by the user.
 A field exists or it doesn't.
 - Watch out for functional code patterns.
 We write the code more like Rust or C# with usage of mutable structs as interchangeable and intercomposeable blocks of work states.
 We consider that functional coding patterns are a